 Buffet meal preps entail preparing each component of a meal separately and then combining them in new ways during the week.
 They allow you to take advantage of the time-saving benefits of meal prep, without committing upfront to what those components will build.

 For example, you could prepare two different proteins, a few roasted veggies, a sauce or dressing, and some rice and pull together a Buddha Bowl, salad, or wrap very quickly during the week.
 This is a more low-key way to prep, and it kind of honors your intuition.
 Sometimes you might want to have those roasted potatoes three days in a row; other times you might wanna mix it up.

 You can check out some more buffet prep ideas here!

 Get A Done-For-You Meal Plan & Grocery List

 Enter: the WWL Meal Prep Program.
-Talia’s super affordable program gives you complete grocery lists and meals for breakfast, lunch, and dinner for the entire workweek.
-She does all the planning for you, so all you have to do is shop, cook, and eat.
-I feel more zen already.
+This super affordable program gives you complete grocery lists and meals for breakfast, lunch, and dinner.
+For the entire workweek.
+All the planning is done for you, so all you have to do is shop, cook, and eat.

 Don’t you feel more Zen already?